 INCESTUOUS RELATIONS: Excessively close human relations that are resistant to outside influence.
 NOTE: This condition leads to a siege mentality, whereby systemic barriers are put in place, which in turn puts the organization at risk of becoming perverted in its policies and procedures.
 The organization becomes increasingly isolated and insolated, intractably resistant to change, feedback from the outside is blocked or rejected, and elitism and nepotism reign supreme.

-INCLUSION: A relation between two classes that exists when all members of the first are also members of the second (all humanity).
+INCLUSION: A relationship between two classes that exists when all members of the first are also members of the second (all humanity).
 The act of including the state of being.
 To have (someone or something) as part of a group or total.
 To contain someone or something in a group or as a part of something.
 To make someone or something a part of something.
 To be inclusive is an expression of selfless compassion.
-NOTE: The human tendency to tribalism and its practice of exclusion offends our innate longing to belong that every human being yearns for and it is the core issue underlying the strife afflicting and affecting most nations today, especially in the Middle East.
+NOTE: The human tendency to tribalism and its practice of exclusion offends the innate longing to belong for which every human being yearns.
+It is the core issue underlying the strife that afflicts and affects most nations today, especially in the Middle East.

 INCLUSIVE: Covering or including everything; open to everyone (all humanity); not limited to certain people; including the stated limits and everything in between.
 (Acceptance of those with different views and traditions.)
 See Pluralism.

 The life story of Bhai Ghaneya Singh is a perfect example of being inclusive.
 Bhai Ghaneya Singh even treated wounded enemy soldiers and served them water on the battlefield in the time of Guru Gobind Singh.
 Being inclusive also fulfills our innate longing to belong.
 See Diversity: How We Are Connected.
 See Finding The Path To Inclusion.

 INTIMIDATION: To make timid or fearful by or as if by threats.